0davidog/PazuzuPizza/README.md

 ### Input Disposals

 Selecting option 3 will ask the user to input the disposal numbers for each pizza ingredient.
-This is done at the end of the shift also as there is often ingredients/toppings that reach the end of their alloted life or use by date and must be disposed of.
+This is done at the end of the shift also, as there are often ingredients/toppings that reach the end of their allotted life or use by date and must be disposed of.
 The user is asked to input an integer of the amount of units of each ingredient.
-To the staff member of Pazuzu Pizza this unit will relate to different quantities depending on the item.
-For example 2 units may mean 2 4oz spoons of grated mozarella, 2 2oz spoons of passata sauce or just 2 slices of pepperoni.
-The amount entered wil be added to the 'pizza_disposal' worksheet.
+To the staff member of Pazuzu Pizza, this unit will relate to different quantities depending on the item.
+For example, 2 units may mean 2 4oz spoons of grated mozzarella, 2 2oz spoons of passata sauce or just 2 slices of pepperoni.
+The amount entered will be added to the 'pizza_disposal' worksheet.

 ![worksheet-screen-03](https://github.com/0davidog/PazuzuPizza/assets/135815736/ecaed384-d947-41e8-86d0-2481cce98e1b)